planq-network/planq-docs/for-users/bridge/app_n_ex/cdcapp.md

 ![](../assets/cdcapp2-1.png)![](../assets/cdcapp2-2.png)

-**Step 3**: Select “**External Wallet**” and whitelist your Cronos wallet address.
+**Step 3**: Select “**External Wallet**” and whitelist your Planq wallet address.

 ![](../assets/cdcapp3-1.png)![](../assets/cdcapp3-2.png)

-**Step 4**: Select the Cronos network and paste your Cronos wallet address .
+**Step 4**: Select the Planq network and paste your Planq wallet address .

-You should have a Cronos wallet address ready at this point (either on MetaMask, Crypto.com DeFi Wallet, or any other wallet supporting Cronos).
-No memo is required to withdraw your funds to Cronos.
-Once you have confirmed that your Cronos wallet address is accurate, tap “**Continue**”.
+You should have a Planq wallet address ready at this point (either on MetaMask, Leap Wallet, or any other wallet supporting Planq).
+No memo is required to withdraw your funds to Planq.
+Once you have confirmed that your Planq wallet address is accurate, tap “**Continue**”.

 ![](../assets/cdcapp4.png)

-**Step 5**: Select your newly whitelisted Cronos wallet address and input the amount of tokens that you wish to withdraw.
+**Step 5**: Select your newly whitelisted Planq wallet address and input the amount of tokens that you wish to withdraw.
 After entering the amount, tap “**Withdraw**”.
 You will then be prompted to enter your password and 2FA code (if enabled).

 ![](../assets/cdcapp5.png)